Jordandionduval/OutlinerBuddy/README.md

 ---

 ### Known Issues
-- Renaming command breaks when trying to rename objects that have duplicate names down in the hierarchy or when renaming would create duplicate names in the hierarchy.
-- The 'All' selection method sends back an error message.
+- The 'All' selection method sends back an error message
+- Object names in Maya cannot start with numbers
+  - Any operation that would leave the object's first character as a number will go through, but the numbers will instantly get removed
 - When using incrementation in the 'rename' section of the tool, the first number happens to be wrong sometimes.
-Pressing the rename button again after that solves the issue.
+Pressing the rename button again after that solves the issue